-CEEEP recommends that the Clean Energy Council, through its committees, review proposed evaluation and research activities and provide feedback to the Office of Clean Energy, the full Clean Energy Council and program managers.
 Once the proposed evaluation and research plan is approved by the Office of Clean Energy, CEEEP will review the requirements of the plan and identify where demonstrated expertise resides within Rutgers University and where a need exists to procure outside contractors to perform the work.
-Upon approval of the Office of Clean Energy, CEEEP will either commence performance of the evaluation and research activities or draft requests for proposals to engage outside contractors to perform the work.
+Upon approval of the Office of Clean Energy, CEEEP will either commence performance of the evaluation and research activities or prepare requests for proposals to engage outside contractors to perform the work.
+CEEEP will coordinate with Office of Clean Energy and program managers regarding implementation of recommendations included in any evaluation reports.

-Program evaluation and related research is best done in steps over several years.
+Program evaluation and related research is best done systematically in steps over several years.
 A multiyear evaluation strategy is recommended.
+Accordingly, CEEEP will strive to coordinate evaluations across sectors or technologies to maximize value and minimize costs.

 Periodic evaluations are vital to track progress and inform program designs to meet the targeted objectives of different programs.
-In addition to achieving energy savings, many programs are intended to reduce barriers to the penetration of new efficient technologies.
+In addition to achieving energy savings, many programs are intended to reduce barriers to the penetration of new technologies.
 Evaluations should include a variety of activities, ranging from focused engineering studies to market assessments.